Scattering Properties and Dispersion Estimates for a One-Dimensional Discrete Dirac Equation: Introduction

-is bounded, such that $\D$ gives rise to a bounded self-adjoint operator in $\bl^2(\Z)=\ell^2(\Z)\oplus\ell^2(\Z)$.
 In the first part of our article we show that the scattering matrix of the operator $\D$ is in the Wiener algebra (i.e.\ its Fourier coefficients are summable) if the first moment of the potential is summable.

-We use this result to establish dispersion decays for equation \eqref{Dir} under weaker assumption than in our previous results \cite{KT1}.
+We use this result to establish dispersive decay estimates for equation \eqref{Dir} under weaker assumption than in our previous results \cite{KT1}.

 Let us introduce the weighted spaces $\ell^p_{\sigma}=\ell^p_{\sigma}(\Z)$, $\sigma\in\R$, associated with the norm

 and the case $\sigma=0$ corresponds to the standard spaces $\ell^p_0=\ell^p$ without weight.
 Denote $\bl^p_{\sigma}=\ell^p_{\sigma}\oplus \ell^p_{\sigma}$ and $\bl^p=\ell^p\oplus \ell^p$.